joker314/word-reveal/README.md

 # Rules

-In each round, you start with 100 round points.
+In each round, you start with 70 round points.
 This steadily decreases.
 Each time you make an incorrect guess, **20 round points will be deducted**.
-When the round ends, **30 points are deducted** and the result is added to the total points.
+When the round ends, the result is added to the total points.

 The total points will begin at 50.
 To win, at the end of the game you must have 300 points.